mw866/titanic/README.md

 # Titanic
-The classic Titanic data analytics project using Spark.
+The classic Titanic data science project using Spark.
-CS 5304 HW1
+Please refer to './titanic.ipynb' for the compete report.

 ## Instructions
 * Download spark-2.1.0-bin-hadoop2.7